fairdataihub/SODA-for-SPARC-Docs/docs/soda-features/guided.md

 SODA will never modify your local data files.
 Any changes (file renaming, adding metadata files, etc.) will only be reflected on the dataset that is generated on Pennsieve.
 :::

-### Continue a dataset saved in SODA
+### Continuing progress on a dataset

-Select this option if you want to continue working on a dataset previously started and saved in SODA.
-You will see a list of datasets that you have saved in SODA.
-Click on the dataset you want to continue working on, and SODA will take you to the step where you left off.
+Below the Prepare and Share a new dataset button, you will have access to any datasets in progress that you have already began working on.
+To resume curating a dataset, click the 'Resume Curation' button.

 <PageFeedback />